 Front foot play requires the batsman to hit the ball lower on the bat, soon after it bounces.
 With this in mind, it’s desirable to have the sweet spot located in a mid to low position on the bat.
 In contrast, back foot play addresses the ball in a higher position.
 For this reason, back foot players should consider bats where the sweet spot is in a mid to high location.

 Anyone who is serious about playing cricket, either on a professional or recreational level, should consider all of the above factors before committing to a purchase.
 Bats can be acquired via mail order but it is important for the individual to understand just what they are looking for.
+There are hundreds of bats available on the market, but chances are there are only a dozen that will suit your abilities and style of play.
+Recently I’ve also reviewed a variety of bats with clear recommendations on the type of players.

 For younger players just starting out in the game, it is recommended that they try out a few bats before making a significant purchase.
 As their game develops, they will have a better idea in regards to their own individual preferences.